 By all accounts, it is Choiza that's a good catch and it's Sulli who hit jackpot.

 Fans cannot be denied of the right to be angry given everything that has been said but their anger shouldn't be directed at Choiza.
-It should be directed at SM and, perhaps, Sulli for fooling them.
+It should be directed at SM for lying and subjecting idols to strict rules, haters for hating, (perhaps most importantly) themselves for not fighting for Sulli, and if they are pushing it, Sulli for fooling them.

 The original story was published 6 years ago.

 Sulli started an acting career when she was a child and was still a child when she joined f(x).